When customers receive a survey by email, what’s the first thing they notice?

 4. Optimize the survey subject line and preview for mobile

 Long subject lines just don’t resonate well with people nowadays.
 Short attention spans don’t allow them to notice long subject lines.
-And, for some, having to read a lengthy subject line can feel like a chore, so they’re less likely to click on it.
+And, for some, reading a lengthy subject line can feel like a chore, so they’re less likely to click on it.

 Plus, businesses should also consider that most email open rates come from mobile devices.
-Since in the US alone, 75% of people use their smartphones to check their inbox, it is extremely important for your survey to look great on any device, starting with the subject line, the email preview and ending with the length and number of questions preventing customers from dropping halfway.
+Since in the US alone, 75% of people use their smartphones to check their inbox, your survey needs to look great on any device, starting with the subject line, the email preview, and ending with the length and number of questions preventing customers from dropping halfway.

 It’s no secret long subject lines are truncated on mobile screens.
 But how long should the subject line then be?
 According to data, around 6 to 10 words will offer the most optimal open rate – 21%.
 In terms of characters, that’d be around 50 characters, give or take a few.

-Short and clear subject lines are what helps you draw attention while mobile-optimized and compelling email previews – what helps you engage to further provide the best possible customer experience.
+Short and clear subject lines are what help you draw attention, while mobile-optimized and compelling email previews – what helps you engage to provide the best possible customer experience.

-To easily deal with the screen size complexity and make your content user-friendly anytime and on any device, take advantage of the many available optimization software.
-Make sure you’re doing it right by, for example, running your email template through Google’s Mobile-Friendly Test and see how mobile responsive your sample is.
+To efficiently deal with the screen size complexity and make your content user-friendly anytime and on any device, take advantage of the many available optimization software.
+Make sure you’re doing it right by, for example, running your email template through Google’s Mobile-Friendly Test to see how mobile responsive your sample is.

 5. Address customers in their native language

 You can spend days carefully crafting the perfect survey – addressing targeted questions to acquire valuable data, automating processes, and taking into account the lessons learned.
-But how much time and effort sink would it be if the survey does not take into consideration your customers’ different demographics?
-To get people to actually respond to something you’ve put so much effort in, you have to make sure that your message is at least understood.
+But how much time and effort sink would it take if the survey does not consider your customers’ different demographics?
+To get people to actually respond to something you’ve put so much effort into, you have to ensure that your message is at least understood.

 Addressing clients from different geographical areas in their native language when surveyed is a must.
 Adjust the subject line to get appropriate attention; translate the rating and the follow-up question to make it familiar and easy to interact with.
 The survey customization option will make this endeavor rather easy to handle.